 Building strong connections with others is essential to life as a parent

-More than 90 percent of mums admit to feeling lonely after having their first child.
+More than 90 percent of mothers admit to feeling lonely after having their first child.
 Although prevalent, many first-time mothers keep their experience of loneliness to themselves; trying to hide their feelings from partners and other people in their life.

 Being connected to others socially is widely considered by experts of psychology, neuroscience, and sociology as a fundamental human need.
 It is crucial to both wellbeing and survival.

 As a parent, connecting with people and maintaining strong, positive friendships is essential to living a happier life.
-The old adage ‘it takes a village to raise a child’ holds an enormous amount of truth; you can’t go through parenthood alone.
+The old adage ‘it takes a village to raise a child’ holds an enormous amount of truth; we can’t go through parenthood alone.

 Here are 7 small actions that are proven to contribute to the strengthening of an existing relationship, and don’t take much time.